cabaletta/baritone/SETUP.md

 # Installation

+The easiest way to install Baritone is to install [Impact](https://impactdevelopment.github.io/), which comes with Baritone.

 ## Prebuilt official releases
 These releases are not always completely up to date with latest features, and are only released from `master`. (so if you want `backfill-2` branch for example, you'll have to build it yourself)